rust-embedded-community/meta/README.md

 ## Crates.io

 We're happy to be added as Owners on crates.io for projects we host.
 We can then help co-ordinate pushing out updates when something elsewhere in the ecosystem causes breakage.
-Open an issue if you want to discuss this - we might need to set up a group email account or something to avoid maintaining lots of copies of maintainer list.
+Open an issue if you want to discuss this.

+Once approved, a maintainer can add the team by adding `github:rust-embedded-community:all`.
+Note that this can only be done by a member of the team, so you might first have to add one of them individually if you aren't one yourself.

 ## Maintainers